Maral Overseas FY26 Results: Profit Turnaround, Solar Stake & Auditor Appointments

 Solar Energy Stake Acquisition

-The board approved the acquisition of a 26% equity stake in Asawata Energy Private Limited, a Special Purpose Vehicle (SPV) and subsidiary of Pickrenew Energy Limited, for a cash consideration of ₹2.60 lakh.
-The objective of the acquisition is to optimise power costs and increase the share of renewable energy in the company's overall energy mix.
-The SPV, incorporated on 20th April 2026, will develop and operate a 15 MW solar power plant at the company's Sarovar Plant under the Group Captive model of the Madhya Pradesh Electricity Regulatory Commission (Verification of Captive Generating Plants and Captive Users) Regulations, 2023.
+The board approved the acquisition of a 26% equity stake in Asawata Energy Private Limited, an SPV and subsidiary of Pickrenew Energy Limited, for a cash consideration of ₹2.60 lakh.
+Asawata Energy Private Limited was incorporated on 20th April 2026 with a total equity share capital of ₹10 lakh and nil turnover.
+The objective is to optimise power costs and increase renewable energy usage.
+The SPV will develop a 15 MW solar power plant at the company's Sarovar Plant under the Group Captive model of the Madhya Pradesh Electricity Regulatory Commission (Verification of Captive Generating Plants and Captive Users) Regulations, 2023.
 The remaining 74% stake will be held by Pickrenew Energy Limited.
-A long-term Power Purchase Agreement (PPA) is to be executed for procurement of solar power.
-The acquisition does not fall under the ambit of related party transactions and is expected to be completed within 3 months, subject to execution of definitive agreements and regulatory compliances.
+A long-term Power Purchase Agreement (PPA) is to be executed, and the transaction is expected to be completed within 3 months, subject to execution of definitive agreements and regulatory compliances.

 |---|---|